Audio Driver

 }

-When adapting for ESP32, you need to create new files in the boards/ESP32/common/audio path.
-The CODEC chips that have been adapted for ESP32 are also in this path.
+When adapting a driver for ESP32, you need to create new files under the boards/ESP32/common/audio directory.
+Pre-adapted drivers for ESP32-compatible codec chips are also located in this path.

-If the developer's chosen target Board has already registered the audio device, they only need to select the target board in Kconfig and call the board_register_hardware() interface in the application.
-This interface has already registered the corresponding audio device.
+If your selected target board already has an audio device pre-registered, you only need to select that target board in the Kconfig, and call the board_register_hardware() interface in your application.
+This interface already includes the registration for the corresponding audio device.

-1. Write the registration interface according to the developer's audio CODEC model and connection pins.
-It is recommended to write it in board_register_hardware(), the implementation path of this interface is boards/<target_platform>/<target_board>/xxx.c.
+- Implement the registration interface based on the audio codec model and connection pins.
+It is recommended to place this implementation within the

-2. Configure the basic information of the device and call the registration interface in board_register_hardware().
+board_register_hardware()interface, located atboards/<target_platform>/<target_board>/xxx.c. - Configure the device's basic information and call the registration interface within

 OPERATE_RET __board_register_audio(void)